 What Happens After

 The correct treatment for a broken tooth depends on the extent of the damage.
 Dental pulp that is infected with bacteria dies over time.
 It must be removed and replaced with a plastic filling in a root canal procedure.
 Dentists sometimes wait to see if the pulp is infected, in which case a temporary crown may be placed over the broken tooth.
 If the pulp is not infected but the tooth is missing a large chip, a crown will restore the tooth's cosmetic appearance.
 Usually the tooth can be repaired when only a small chip is lost.
-If you’re trying to care for a crown or repaired tooth, regular flossing and brushing with a toothpaste such as Colgate Total® Clean Mint, in which its fluoride formula strengthens teeth to help prevent cavities is recommended.
+If you’re trying to care for a crown or repaired tooth, regular flossing and brushing with a toothpaste the fluoride formula of which strengthens teeth to help prevent cavities is recommended.

 Precautionary measures such as sport mouthguards help prevent broken teeth, but sometimes accidents still happen.
 When a tooth breaks, following a few simple steps can help dentists provide the best possible treatment.
 Eventually, they will restore your smile.